-Because of the inaccuracy of our citation measures post-1990 and because the shadow value of our measures seems to change over time, in the remainder of this section of the paper we focus on one ten-year period in the middle of our sample where the data are the most complete, and where the valuation coefficients do not change dramatically in Figures 5a and 5b, the 1979-1988 period.
+Because of the inaccuracy of our citation measures post-1990 and because the shadow value of our measures seems to change over time, in the remainder of the paper we focus on one tenyear period in the middle of our sample where the data are the most complete, and where the valuation coefficients do not change dramatically in Figures 5a and 5b, the 1979-1988 period.
+We also confine the sample to observations on the firms that have obtained at least one patent between 1975 and 1988 (the firms in the final columns of Table 2).